How To Optimize A Social Media Post To Promote Your Blogs Effectively

 If it’s used more often, it’s better to use it on your social media post as well.
 (Some sites such as Twitter and LinkedIn give suggestions on popular hashtags when you start typing the hashtag keyword.)

-For example, if I search for #vr on Twitter, I will get results which include people that have #vr on their profile description, and a list of tweets that have a caption that includes #vr.
+For example, if I search for #vr on Twitter, I will get results that include people that have #vr on their profile description, and a list of tweets that have a caption that includes #vr.
 This is an indication that the hashtag #vr is a good one to use on a social media post.

 4. Use Custom Title & Description For More Social Engagements